devongovett/exif-reader/exiv2/MOTIVATION.md

 they will experience a behavioural change.

 ## Duplicate Tag Names
-This is most probable a bug in exif-reader, as those tags would return wrong results if they exist in the same file:
+This is most probably a bug in exif-reader, as those tags would return wrong results if they exist in the same file:
 | Tag Name | TagIds |
 |--- | ---